 Almost anyone who needs corrective eyewear may be able to wear contact lenses.
-Jan Dao, OD, and her optometry team at InFocus Vision, with offices in Fort Worth and Cedar Hill, Texas, specialize in contact lens prescription and care and can fit you with a perfect pair to improve your vision and your look.
+Trang Dao, OD, and her optometry team at InFocus Vision, with offices in Fort Worth and Cedar Hill, Texas, specialize in contact lens prescription and care and can fit you with a perfect pair to improve your vision and your look.
 Call today or schedule your contact lens examination using the online booking button.

 In order to get the best fit and vision correction, the optometrists at InFocus Vision require anyone who wants to get contact lenses to undergo a special examination.
 This exam not only tests your vision but also measures your eye surface to determine the size and type of contact that’s best for you.